Ramesh Jigajinagi

-Political career
+Early life and education

 Ramesh Jigajinagi was born on 28 June 1952 in Atharga village of Bijapur District in Karnataka to Chandappa and Bhoramma Jigajinagi.
-He is married to Shoba and has two sons.
-He completed his graduation from BLDEA's New Arts College, Bijapur in the faculty of Arts and later earned his master's degree as well.
-Ramesh hails from a Scheduled Caste community and has been able to retain support in the areas of northern Karnataka, even after switching alliances and parties.
+He married Shoba and has two sons, Vinod and Anand, both businessmen.
+He completed his B.A from BLDEA's New Arts College, Bijapur and later earned his master's degree.
+Ramesh is a Dalit and hails from a Scheduled Caste community.

+Career

+He has been able to retain support in northern Karnataka, even after switching parties.
 His electoral victory is significant, contesting and winning his seat against B. Shankaranand of the Indian National Congress'.
 Ramesh entered the 12th Lok Sabha with a margin of 1,31,238 votes.

 Initially, he joined the undivided Janata Dal under the mentorship of Ramakrishna Hegde.
-He remained in the Janta Dal and was a staunch supporter of Ramakrishna Hegde.
-When Ramakrishna Hegde floated the Rashtreeya Nava Nirmana Vedike, Ramesh Jigajinagi was among the earliest sitting MLAs to support him and join the new party by resigning his ministership.
-Later, he joined Lok Shakti, a party formed by Ramakrishna Hegde and rejoined Janata Dal United after the merger of Lok Shakti with the former.
+He remained in the Janata Dal and was a staunch supporter of Ramakrishna Hegde.
+When Ramakrishna Hegde floated the Rashtreeya Nava Nirmana Vedike, he was among the earliest sitting MLAs to support him and join the new party by resigning his ministership.
+Later, he joined Lok Shakti, a party formed by Ramakrishna Hegde and rejoined Janata Dal (United) after the merger of Lok Shakti with the former.
 After the death of his mentor, he joined the Bharatiya Janata Party.
+He was elected as MP for five times without a break.

+He was elected as an MP for the first time in 1996 from Chikkodi, a constituency reserved from SC community, on Lok Shakti ticket.
+In 1998, he won again on Janata Dal ticket and on BJP ticket in 2004, both from Chikkodi.
+Later, he returned to Bijapur, his native after Chikkodi became an unreserved seat.
+From then on he won the Bijapur SC seat, which is now Vijayapura.